bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 }
 ```

-The syntax above is equivalueent to the code below:
+The syntax above is equivalent to the code below:

 ```typescript
 export class UserComponent {